percona/everest-doc/docs/install/installEverest.md

 {.power-number}

 1. Create the `percona-everest` namespace:
+    ```sh
-    `kubectl create namespace percona-everest``
+    kubectl create namespace percona-everest
+    ```
 2. Deploy Everest to Kubernetes:
+    ```sh
-    ```kubectl apply -f https://raw.githubusercontent.com/percona/percona-everest-backend/v0.4.0/deploy/quickstart-k8s.yaml -n percona-everest```
+    kubectl apply -f https://raw.githubusercontent.com/percona/percona-everest-backend/v0.4.0/deploy/quickstart-k8s.yaml -n percona-everest
+    ```
 3. (Optional) Verify if the services started correctly:

+    ```sh
-    `kubectl get pods -n percona-everest`
+    kubectl get pods -n percona-everest
+    ```
     ??? example "Expected output"
     ```
     NAME                                                   READY   STATUS    RESTARTS       AGE
     percona-everest-0                                      2/2     Running   2 (10s ago)    10s
     ```
 4. Make a note of the external IP address for the Everest service (for instance, 127.0.0.1 in this example):

+    ```sh
-    `kubectl get svc/everest -n percona-everest`
+        kubectl get svc/everest -n percona-everest
+    ```

     ??? example "Expected output"
     ```
      NAME      TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)          AGE
      everest   LoadBalancer   10.43.172.194   127.0.0.1       8080:31611/TCP   10s
     ```
-3. Rename the downloaded file using the following command and replacing the placeholder `everestctl-darwin-amd64` to match the file downloaded in the previous step:
+5. Rename the downloaded file using the following command and replacing the placeholder `everestctl-darwin-amd64` to match the file downloaded in the previous step:

     ```sh
     mv everestctl-darwin-amd64 everestctl
     ```
-4. Modify the file permissions:
+6. Modify the file permissions:

     ```sh
     chmod +x everestctl
     ```
-5. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following commands.
+7. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following commands.
 Everest will search for the kubeconfig file in the `~/.kube/config` path.
 If your file is located elsewhere, set the `KUBECONFIG` environment variable before running the command:

     ```sh
     export KUBECONFIG=~/.kube/config